oguimbal/jcool-docs/general/hooks.md

 }
 ```

 !> This link will only be valid for 24h after the hook has been enqueued in our systems.
-Be sure to download it before that (however, the contract will be downloadable via your user space or via our API afterwards).
+Be sure to download it before that (however, the document will be downloadable via your user space or via our API afterwards).